Red Barn Murder: Rumours

 After the trial, doubts were raised about both the story of Ann Marten's dreams and the fate of Corder and Maria Marten's child.
 Ann was only a year older than Maria, and it was suggested that she and Corder had been having an affair and that the two had planned the murder to dispose of Maria so that it could continue without hindrance.
 Ann's dreams had started only a few days after Corder married Moore, and it was suggested that jealousy was the motive for revealing the body's resting place and that the dreams were a simple subterfuge.

 Further rumours circulated about the death of Corder and Marten's child.
 Both claimed that they had taken their dead child to be buried in Sudbury, but no records of this could be discovered and no trace was found of the child's burial site.
 In his written confession, Corder admitted that he and Marten had argued on the day of the murder over the possibility of the burial site being discovered.

 In 1967, Donald McCormick wrote The Red Barn Mystery, which brought out a connection between Corder and forger and supposed serial killer Thomas Griffiths Wainewright when the former was in London.
 According to McCormick, Caroline Palmer, an actress who was appearing frequently in a melodrama based on the Red Barn case and had been researching the murder, concluded that Corder may have not killed Marten, but that a local gypsy woman might have been the killer.
 However, McCormick's research has been brought into question on other police- and crime-related stories, and this information has not been generally accepted.

 Popular interest

-The case had all the elements to ignite a fervent popular interest: the wicked squire and the poor girl, the proverbial murder scene, the supernatural element of the stepmother's prophetic dreams, the detective work by Ayres and Lea (who later became the single character "Pharos Lee" in stage versions of the events) and Corder's new life which was the result of a lonely hearts advertisement.
-As a consequence, the case created its own small industry.
+The case captured the interest of the public and inspired plays, songs, and other forms of popular entertainment.